 Modern conference room solutions continue to evolve, offering smarter, more flexible ways to meet and collaborate.
 Below are nine of the most common technologies organizations are adopting today.

 AI-powered cameras automatically frame speakers, track movement, and adjust focus to keep meetings visually engaging.
-This is especially valuable in hybrid environments where remote participants rely on video cues.
+This is especially valuable in hybrid environments, where remote participants rely on visual cues to stay connected and engaged.

-AI-powered meeting transcription captures conversations as they happen, creating searchable meeting records and actionable notes that improve accountability and follow-through.
+AI-powered transcription captures conversations as they happen, creating searchable meeting records and automated summaries.
+These tools help teams stay aligned, improve accessibility, and ensure important decisions and action items aren’t lost after meetings end.

 Conference room technology by room type.